Selfkant: German municipality

-In March 1957 official negotiations started between the Netherlands and West Germany concerning the return of the area, and on 1 August 1963 the area was returned to Germany in exchange for a payment of 280 million deutschmarks.
+In March 1957 official negotiations started between the Netherlands and West Germany concerning the return of the area, and on 1 August 1963 the area was returned to Germany in exchange for a payment of 280 million German Marks.
 From the existing 'office' of Tüddern the old municipalities of Havert, Hillensberg, Höngen, Millen, Süsterseel, Tüddern and Wehr were formed.
 Two months later, on 21 October 1963, the first municipal council elections under German authority were held.

 The seven municipalities, with the municipality of Saeffelen from the Amt Waldfeucht, were added to the municipality Selfkant on 1 July 1969.

-With 233 inhabitants per km² Selfkant is considered a rural municipality.
+With 233 inhabitants per km2 Selfkant is considered a rural municipality.
 Because of the favourable price of land the municipality is nowadays very much in demand with young families.
 A lot of Dutch cross the border to build their own houses there.
 Roughly one quarter to one half of the inhabitants are Dutch.
 At the mayoral election of 2003 a Dutch inhabitant put himself forward as candidate.

 Many residents are also stationed, work, or are family members of employees at the NATO Air Base in Geilenkirchen.
 Tüddern alone has over 30 American families with the Gem.
 Selkant having dozens more.
 Many Canadians at the NATO base also live in Selfkant.
 English is quite prominent as a third language to Dutch and German in the whole area.